-The process server surety bond is a legal contract that says you, as a process server, will obey state rules and regulations while delivering legal documents to a defendant in a court case.
+The process server surety bond is a legal contract that says you, as a process server, will obey state rules and regulations while completing your duties.
 Each state has specific ways in which this must be carried out.

 The process server bond is there to protect individuals in case a process server is found liable for damages to a plaintiff and becomes financially insolvent.
 A claim against the bond may be filed, and if money for damages is awarded the surety bond will pay out to the maximum value of the bond.
 You, as the process server found liable, would be responsible to pay back the award amount to the issuer of the bond.

 When researching how to become a process server in your state, you’ll learn whether a surety bond is required as part of your registration process.

 Once you’ve familiarized yourself with the licensing requirements where you intend to work, here are the general steps to qualify for a process server’s bond:

 License bonds for process servers in California, Florida, New York, and Oklahoma are available through NNA Surety Bonds.